 What types of contraceptives can women who are prone to anxiety use?

 TLDR: Women who have anxiety and depression can use all forms of contraception.
-Each woman is different and responds differently to progestins.
+Each woman is different and responds differently to hormones.

 The research is mixed on progestin only methods such as the IUD with hormone, implant, and progestin only pills.

 In 2016 in a study of 1 million Dutch women, women on hormonal birth control (the pill, patch, ring, IUD with hormone, implant) had a 2.2% chance of being prescribed antidepressants vs 1.7% of those not on hormonal birth control.
 So, that’s a 0.5% greater chance.
-A flaw in the study is that you can have depression and not be prescribed medications aka refuse medications, so perhaps those not on hormonal, are also anti-medication and refused the anti-depressant prescription.
+A flaw in the study is that you can have depression and not be prescribed medications e.g. refuse medications or prefer therapy to medications, so perhaps those not on hormonal, are also anti-medication and refused the anti-depressant prescription.